Last Updated on January 11, 2023 by Heather Hart, ACSM EP, CSCS

 In this post we’re going to dive into the science – in an easy to understand way – behind how running can affect your progress in the weight room.

-Concurrent training refers to combining exercise modes that utilize differing energy pathways (phosphagen, aerobic, and anaerobic), either in the same workout, close together in succession, or simply in an overall training mesocycle.
+Concurrent training (often referred to as hybrid training) refers to combining exercise modes that utilize differing energy pathways (phosphagen, aerobic, and anaerobic), either in the same workout, close together in succession, or simply in an overall training mesocycle.

 In more practical terms: concurrent training refers to combining a lower intensity cardiovascular exercise – such as running – with a higher intensity, anaerobic exercise – such as strength training.